 It is important to note that even after cooking, there may still be a small amount of alcohol present in the food.
 However, the alcohol content is typically significantly reduced compared to its original amount.
 For those concerned about alcohol consumption, it is advisable to consult a professional nutritionist or dietician.

-See also How to cook pompano fillets
+See also How to cook pork chorizo and eggs

 Alcohol Evaporation in Cooking Process